v1.2.0 · Rust web framework

 Write UI once — on the server

-Use view! with JSX-like syntax, fine-grained signals, and onClick handlers that compile to lazy JavaScript.
-No WASM bundle.
-No client-side component re-execution.
+view! with JSX-like syntax, fine-grained signals, and onClick handlers that compile to lazy JavaScript.

 • computed! / effect! for client replay